How's your FICO Score?

-• Your Credit History - How many years have you had credit?
+• Your Credit History - Have you had credit for years, or for a short time?

 • Credit Inquiries - How many times have you had your credit checked for a loan?